tiltime/livingos-frontend-challenge-2019/README.md

 # LivingOS: Frontend challenge

-Hi, all applicants who interest this job.
+Hi, all applicants who interest this job oppunity.
 We would like to take a test on your coding skill.

 We don't care any degree or how many experienced years, you have. :-), If you can implement our assignment.